 Victorian Challenge and Enrichment Series

-High-ability students from Prep to Year 12 benefit from the Victorian Challenge and Enrichment Series, a series of high-quality, funded extension activities across all areas of the curriculum.
+The Victorian Challenge and Enrichment Series provides extension and enrichment activities across the curriculum to engage, challenge and extend high-ability students from prep to year 12.
 Schools can nominate students to participate in activities within the series according to their abilities and interests.

-The Department is partnering with more than 20 expert education and not-for-profit organisations, universities, Tech Schools, teacher associations, and science and mathematics specialist centres to deliver activities within the series.
+The Department is partnering with 28 expert education and not-for-profit organisations, universities, tech schools, teacher associations, and science and mathematics specialist centres to deliver activities within the series.

-Over the two-and-a-half years of the series (subject to health requirements in place at the time), activities will be held in metropolitan Melbourne and regional areas, and delivered during school hours, after school, on weekends and during school holidays.
+A suite of face-to-face and virtual incursion and excursions, such as workshops, tutorials, conferences, lectures and competitions, will continue to engage, challenge and extend these advanced learners.
+Activities within the series are held in metropolitan Melbourne and regional areas, and are delivered during school hours, after school, on weekends and during school holidays.

 - are free for participating students